- Biography of a Russian Yogi

 How did you find the Nathas?

 While living in India and talking with the locals, I knew where to look for them.
 Having found them, I also realized that I did not really know anything about nathas, and all that all sorts of neo-nathas on the West and simply different esoteric people had taught, was just called so.
 I had to review a lot of things, as to yoga in general, despite the fact that I had already had the experience in the practice of asanas and pranayamas, I started to perceive them differently.
 At first despite the good attitude toward me, my brothers did not really want to talk about superior themes with me.
 During the stay in the Mandir I was going through the verification step of the commitment to school.
 At first I was practicing layman, temporarily staying at the temple.
 Guru Ji made a great exception for me, having allowed me to stay in the temple, although the sannyasi of different schools can not stay there longer than 3 days.
 After several months, he gave me diksha, after that I became a monk.
 Over time, I finally became one of them in "the group of sadhu" and Guru made me the mentor in a small temple of Balya town.
-Initially Guru told me that I would become a sannyasi-darshani in 40 years, but year ago he told me that I was ready.
-On the advice of my Teacher, I was given a sannyasa from the Guru Devnath Maharaj.
+Initially Guru told me that I would become a sannyasi-darshani after 40 years old, but later he decided that it should happen earlier.
 Now my full name is Yogi Matsyendranath Maharaj.
 "Yogi" and "Nath" is the prefix to the name of someone who belongs to our school, and Maharaj is the one who accepted the sannyasi tradition.

 Why is this tradition?